Pittsford Community Baseball proudly announces the Travel Baseball Division for Spring 2019

 9U-12U Try-outs (Thornell Farm Park)

 MCBR Travel Baseball has been in place for 20+ years and Little League District 4 (Monroe County) began the Travel Baseball Division in 2012.
 Travel Baseball allows players seeking a higher level of competition to play with their classmates in the traditional community setting.

 Travel Division is for players ages 8-17.
 Both MCBR and Little League Travel allow the formation of teams from each town to compete with teams from other nearby towns.
 Both MCBR and Little League Travel are designed to be a very competitive leagues, operating under similar rules including mandatory play and pitching limits.

 Pittsford Community Baseball intends to form teams at the following age grouping: 17U, 16U, 15U, 14U, 13U, 12U, 11U, 10U, 9U and 8U.
 Exact grouping depends on registration numbers within all of Disctrict 4 and MCBR.
 All leagues are player-pitch, except 8U which is machine pitch and coach pitch.
 13U and up will play on a standard 60/90 (pitch from 60' and bases are 90' apart) baseball field.
-The 12U and some 13U play on a 50/70 field.
+The some 12U and 13U teams will play on a 50/70 field.
 These teams will play under the Intermediate 50/70 rules; i.e. leadoffs, balks, and dropped third strikes.
-All other teams will play the standard LL 46/60.
+All other teams will play the on the standard 46/60 field.
 Note: There may be a limited number of spots for 8 year olds on a 9/10 team.

 13U and up league schedules are specifically designed to avoid conflicts with school teams.